Azure/azure-sdk/_posts/2020-08-11-packaging-tools-and-repositories.md

 The capabilities and constraints of the package management tool chain used by a particular ecosystem can have a dramatic impact on how you structure your repositories and whether you ship a single monolithic package, or whether you can break it up.

-We've learned on the Azure SDK team that it generally works best if you start with the end-developer in mind and figure out how to optimize the consumption experience and then balance that against other considerations such as inner-loop developer efficiency, engineering system complexity and supportability.
+We've learned on the Azure SDK team that it generally works best if you start with the end-developer in mind and figure out how to optimize the consumption experience and then balance that against other considerations such as inner-loop developer efficiency, engineering system complexity, and supportability.

 Back in March 2020 (seems so long ago doesn't it!) we posted about [how we structured the Azure SDK repositories](https://devblogs.microsoft.com/azure-sdk/building-the-azure-sdk-repository-structure/).
 We compared some of the implications of mono-repo vs. micro-repo decisions when it comes to hosting our SDKs and outlined some of the key considerations for choosing between the two.